-Interest on the notes are paid monthly in arrears, with the first payment scheduled for Nov.
-25, 2014.
+Interest on the notes is paid monthly in arrears, with the first payment scheduled for Jan.
+18, 2016.
 The notes can be in one of three payment phases; revolving, normal redemption, or accelerated redemption.
-The notes are scheduled to revolve for 15 months, during which principal collections from the assets will be reinvested in new receivables.
-The scheduled revolving period will then be followed by the normal redemption period.
+The notes are scheduled to revolve for 20 months, during which principal collections from the assets are reinvested in new receivables.
+The scheduled revolving period is then followed by the normal redemption period.
 The revolving period may be terminated ahead of schedule if a revolving period termination event occurs.
 Either the revolving period or normal redemption period may be terminated if an accelerated redemption event occurs.